 Mississippi: The state is in the process of phasing out the 3% income tax rate, and this year, is exempting the first $1,000 of income.
 The tax bracket will be removed entirely by 2022.
 For franchise tax, the first $100,000 of capital value is exempt, and this tax will be phased out by 2028.

 Tennessee: Instead of an income tax, the state has imposed a Hall Income tax on interest and dividend income, but this year, the rate is dropping from 4 to 3 percent, and will eventually fall out by 2021.

-District of Columbia: The state has increased the individual standard tax deduction and personal exemption, as well as slightly reducing the corporate franchise rate by .5% and raising the estate tax threshold.
+District of Columbia: The state has increased the individual standard tax deduction and personal exemption.
+Additionally, it has reduced the corporate franchise rate by .5% and raised the estate tax threshold.